-I can spend all day talking about the Lexar Professional 1066x SDXC UHS-I Silver 128GB's sticker design, but what good does that do if you can just look at our photo above?
+I can spend all day talking about the Lexar Professional 1800x SDXC UHS-II Gold 256GB's sticker design, but what good does that do if you can just look at our photo above?
 The Lexar Professional series a normal looking, black-colored flash memory card in the size and shape of any other member in the Secure Digital family.
 As per the format, a write protection switch on the left and inscriptions on the back indicate it is made in Taiwan.

 To ensure the card performance is fair and not limited by the interface, we used Lexar's Multi-Card 2-in-1 USB 3.1 Reader card reader for benchmarking.
-This one of the fastest and newest card readers available in the market today.
-I did some informal testing and the results were considerably better than the Kingston FCR-HS4.
+This one of the fastest card readers available in the market today.
+I did some informal testing, and the results were considerably better than the Kingston FCR-HS4.

 Our test configuration is as follows:

 CPU: Intel Core i7-12700K